gongojs/gongo-client/README.md

 --

-* idb must store JSON compliant data (e.g. no Dates)
+[ ] idb must store JSON compliant data (e.g. no Dates) [X] pending stuff shuold be stored in idb too
-* pending stuff shuold be stored in idb too
+[ ] persist should be subscription-level and not collection-level